-Meets Standard Does Not Meet Standard The school is not delinquent or in default on any outstanding loans.
-The school is delinquent and/or in default on any outstanding loans.
+Meets Standard Does Not Meet Standard The school is not delinquent or in default on The school is delinquent and/or in default on any outstanding loans. any outstanding loans.

-In the case of TLJA MS, neither its auditors nor its creditors provided any indication that the school had defaulted on its debt obligations.
-Based on that summary, the school receives a rating of Meets Standard according to its Accountability Plan Performance Framework.
+Neither the network's auditors nor its creditors provided any indication that the school had defaulted on its debt obligations.
+Based on that summary, the network receives a rating of Meets Standard according to its Accountability Plan Performance Framework.